aantaaye/Automated-Jira-Task-Creation/README.md

 # Project: Automated Task and Test Case Generation with Gemini API and Jira Integration

 ## Overview
-This project demonstrates an end-to-end automation pipeline where a manager assigns a high-level development requirement, and two AI-driven agents (powered by Gemini API) handle the following:
+This project demonstrates an end-to-end automation pipeline implemented in a single Python script, `flight_tracking_application_honeywell.py`.
+A manager assigns a high-level development requirement, and two AI-driven agents (powered by the Gemini API) handle:

-1. **Requirement Agent**: Analyzes the incoming requirement and generates 3–5 high-level development subtasks.
-Each subtask is then created as a Jira ticket via the Jira API.
+1. **Requirement Agent**: Analyzes the requirement, generates 3–5 high-level development subtasks, and creates corresponding Jira tickets.
-2. **Test Agent**: For each development subtask, this agent generates 3–5 comprehensive test cases, each covering critical functionality or edge cases.
-The test cases are then added as subtasks to the corresponding Jira ticket.
+2. **Test Agent**: For each development subtask, generates 3–5 comprehensive test cases and adds them as Jira subtasks.

-By automating subtask and test case creation, the system accelerates sprint planning, ensures consistency, and reduces manual overhead.
+Automating subtask and test case creation accelerates sprint planning, ensures consistency, and reduces manual overhead.

-## Key Components
+## File Structure

-- **`manager.py`**: Entry point where the manager submits a high-level requirement.
-It invokes the Requirement Agent.
-- **`requirement_agent.py`**: Contains the function `create_subtasks(requirement_text, task_id)`, which:
+- **`flight_tracking_application_honeywell.py`**: Contains all functionality:
-  1. Constructs a prompt to generate 3–5 subtasks.
-  2. Calls `request_ai_completion()` using Gemini API.
-  3. Parses the JSON response and creates Jira subtasks via `add_subtask()`.
-- **`test_agent.py`**: Defines `create_test_cases(task_details, task_id)`, which:
-  1. Builds a prompt to generate 3–5 test cases per subtask.
-  2. Sends the prompt to Gemini API.
-  3. Parses the JSON and creates Jira subtasks for test cases.
-- **`jira_integration.py`**: Utility module that handles authentication, HTTP requests, and payload formatting for Jira’s REST API.
+  - Manager input handling
+  - Requirement agent prompt construction and AI calls
+  - Test agent prompt construction and AI calls
+  - JSON parsing of AI responses
+  - Jira API integration for creating subtasks and test-case subtasks
-- **`utils.py`**: Shared helper functions such as JSON parsing, logging, and error handling.
+  - Utility functions for logging and error handling

 ## Code Overview

-### 1. Manager Submission
+### Manager Flow
 - The manager provides a requirement and a unique `task_id`.
-- `manager.py` calls `create_subtasks(requirement_text, task_id)` from `requirement_agent.py`.
+- The script invokes the requirement agent to generate subtasks.

-### 2. Requirement Agent Flow (`requirement_agent.py`)
+### Requirement Agent
-1. **Prompt Construction**: A detailed instruction template is filled with the requirement text.
+1. **Prompt Construction**: Builds an instruction template with the requirement text.
-2. **AI Call**: `request_ai_completion(prompt)` sends the instruction to Gemini API.
+2. **AI Call**: Sends the prompt to the Gemini API via `request_ai_completion()`.
-3. **Response Parsing**: The raw text response is scanned for a JSON array of subtasks.
+3. **Response Parsing**: Extracts a JSON array of subtasks from the AI response.
-4. **Jira Subtask Creation**: For each subtask, `add_subtask(task_id, title, description)` invokes the Jira API and records the returned ticket key.
+4. **Jira Subtask Creation**: Calls `add_subtask()` to create each subtask in Jira.
-5. **Return**: A list of created subtask keys is returned to the manager script.

-### 3. Test Agent Flow (`test_agent.py`)
+### Test Agent
-1. **Prompt Construction**: Similar to the requirement agent, but focused on test cases.
+1. **Prompt Construction**: Builds a test-case-generation instruction for each subtask.
-2. **AI Call**: Sends the test-case-generation prompt to Gemini.
+2. **AI Call**: Sends the test prompt to Gemini API.
 3. **Response Parsing**: Extracts JSON array of test cases.
-4. **Jira Subtask Creation**: Each test case is added as a subtask under its parent development subtask.
+4. **Jira Subtask Creation**: Adds each test case as a subtask under its parent development subtask.
-5. **Return**: The created test-case subtask keys.

 ## Dependencies
 - Python 3.9+